theHdd4/TrinityFastAPIDjangoReact/README.md

   The frontend is exposed at `https://trinity.quantmatrixai.com` through Cloudflare Tunnel while Traefik proxies `/admin/` and `/api/` requests to the backend containers on the same host.
+Django's REST API lives under the `/api/` prefix (for example `/api/accounts/login/`).
+Use that path without the `/admin` segment when calling the backend.
 Set `VITE_BACKEND_ORIGIN` only if you deploy the APIs on a different domain.

   Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in
   `TrinityBackendDjango/.env` so both the local frontend URL